nkalan/MASA-firmware-libraries/MAX11131/README.md

 # User Guide (LAST UPDATED: July 11, 2020)

+## Pin Terminology

+CNVST   - ADC pin that is used for starting conversions on the MAX11131 chip EOC     - ADC pin set by the MAX11131 chip that tells the microcontroller when
+            conversions are ready to be read

+### Microcontroller Clock Settings

+To guarantee proper functionality, the clock speed on the microcontroller should not be set higher than 120 MHz.
+This is because this library using a noop instruction to delay execution of the CNVST pin cycle for at least 5ns.
+This delay is necessary to guarantee that the ADC properly registers that the CNVST pin has been cycled.

 ### Configuring SPI settings

 The maximum SPI frequency allowed for this ADC is 40 MHz.
 In the STM32CubeIde